Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Online Stage: Potential-Game-based Temporary Recruitment

 \subsubsection{Game formulation}

-During online execution, only a subset of tasks may experience quality deficits (i.e., $\bm{\mathcal{S}}^{\mathrm{on}}$), and the platform recruits additional workers from the idle pool $\bm{\mathcal{W}}^{\mathrm{on}}$ to restore $Q_i^{\mathrm{fin}}\ge Q_i^{D}$ under remaining budgets $\{\bar B_i\}$.
-Although online stagecan be \textit{lightweight}, tasks are still \emph{coupled} through the shared idle worker pool: since each idle worker can be temporarily recruited by at most one task, the recruitment decision of a task immediately restricts the feasible choices of other tasks, thereby creating externalities.
+During online execution, only a subset of tasks may experience quality deficits (i.e., $\bm{\mathcal{S}}^{\mathrm{on}}$), and the platform recruits additional workers from the idle pool $\bm{\mathcal{W}}^{\mathrm{on}}$ toward satisfying $Q_i^{\mathrm{fin}}\ge Q_i^{D}$ under remaining budgets $\{\bar B_i\}$.
+Although the online stage is designed to be \textit{lightweight}, tasks are still \emph{coupled} through the shared idle worker pool: since each idle worker can be temporarily recruited by at most one task, the recruitment decision of a task immediately restricts the feasible choices of other tasks, thereby creating externalities.
 Therefore, we model the online temporary recruitment as a task-dominated non-cooperative game:

 where the key elements are specified as follows.

 $\bullet$ \textbf{Players.} Tasks in $\bm{\mathcal{S}}^{\mathrm{on}}$ act as players.
 Each task $s_i\in\bm{\mathcal{S}}^{\mathrm{on}}$ selects a subset of idle workers to perform temporary recruitment.